dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Short circuit boolean
+* AND - true only if both true
+* OR - true if one is true
 Short-circuit logical operators.
 Operators &&/& and ||/| result the same, when applied to boolean.
 The difference is that double - is called short-circuit.
 For example since (true||false) will always return true, if first is true, it won’t even execute second operand.
 But in case of single operator (& or |), it will execute both.
 ```java